JonasGreim/US-headquarter-locations/README.md

 - source venv/bin/activate

 install packages:
-- pip3 install scrapy
-- pip3 install json
+- pip3 install -r requirements.tx

 ### Run scraper (scrapy):
 The scraper only searches the existing annual SP500 and Fortune 500 rankings of the specified websites.
 There are no headquarters locations in the rankings.